The Great Impostor: Plot

+The Federal Bureau of Investigation begins building a case against a man accused of identity theft.
+Demara arrives at the FBI headquarters, impersonating a federal agent who is assigned to hunt down the imposter.

 Reception

+Critical response

 A.H.
-Weiler of the New York Times wrote: "...the film is not a harebrained exaggeration of the facts.
+Weiler of The New York Times wrote: "...the film is not a harebrained exaggeration of the facts.
 But the story, enhanced by the serio-comic talents of Tony Curtis in the title role, add up to an odd-ball, but engaging, movie. ...Variety, it's been pointed out, is the spice of life, and Demara's life, as presented here, appears to be spicy beyond compare, but the record backs our adventurer fully. ...Suffice it to say that Mr. Curtis, running this gamut of adventures, seriously as well as with a wink, contributes the necessary light touch that makes palatable this derring-do based on factual data."

+Metacritic, which uses a weighted average, assigned the a score of 66 out of 100, based on four critics, indicating "generally favorable" reviews.